bastuckn/f1_ml_race_predictor/README.md

 - Feature engineering and dataset preparation
 - Model training, evaluation, and versioning
 - Prediction step and output
+- Hard-code driver lineup for 2026 (to bridge the gap for the first race)
 - Deployment and remote access on Raspi server via `connect.raspberrypi.com`

 ### To-Do: